 Evolutionary World Politics

 A sub-field of the study of International Relations that poses the question: what explains structural change in world politics, in the past millennium in particular?
 It rests on two core premises: that political change at the global level is the product of evolutionary processes, and that such processes might be best understood through the application of evolutionary concepts such as selection or learning, without yet embracing biological determinism.
-Focussing on longer-term, institutional, change it contrasts with, and complements, rational choice approaches that illuminate shorter-term, ends-means decision-making.
+Focusing on longer-term, institutional, change it contrasts with, and complements, rational choice approaches that illuminate shorter-term, ends-means decision-making.
 Components of it might be recognized both in the realist, and the liberal schools of international relations.
 Structural change may be studied at three levels: at the actor level, by looking at long cycles of global politics; at the level of global political formation, by inquiring into world empire, the nation-state system with global leadership, and global organization, as alternative forms of coping with global problems; and at the of human species evolution, by asking about the emergence of basic world institutions.
 Global political change co-evolves with cognate processes in the world economy, and is nested in the longer-term developments in democratization, and changes in world opinion.

 The Evolutionary World Politics Homepage.
 George Modelski, Professor Emeritus, Department of Political Science, University of Washington.